conifer-dev/conifer/content/posts/Life - The project lost in time.md

 Our second protagonist grew up in a low-income family, which turns out to be a root cause of her being bullied by a group of girls from class 1-F. She's a shy and socially awkward girl.
 However, she is a beautiful girl with a gorgeous smile which is very rarely seen.

-She has a slender body and comes tidily to school in her uniform.
 By nature, she is a kind and lovely girl who loves animal, and in future, she wants to become a veterinarian.

 ![chie_sketch](https://i.postimg.cc/85bfXdFt/chie-sketch.png#center)